My rating: 2 of 5 stars

 I was also impressed by Anna's Funder talent to present wifedom as magical ability to knit a fabric of satisfactory family life.

-With some difficulty I can swallow her accusations of patriarchal system for unequal treatment of men and women.
+With some difficulty I could swallow her accusations of patriarchal system for unequal treatment of men and women.

 And here comes a marital life of George Orwell and Eileen O'Shaughnessy.